canwe/blog/_posts/2012-01-24-the-rise-of-the-front-end-developers.md

   - opinion
   - Web
 ---
-# The Rise of the Front End Developers

 In any web development company, there exists two different worlds; well there are *more,*Â but we'll just focus onÂ - front end (designers) & back end (developers)